japertechnology/aws-lambda-nodejs-catch-all/README.md

 ## Installation

-Clone the repository and install any dependencies (none are required by default):
+Clone the repository and install the development dependencies used for testing and linting:

 ```bash
 npm install
 ```

+This project requires **Node.js 18 or later**, as specified in `package.json`.

 ## Deployment